 Best Practice Reference Assessment result 9.
 Has the TA submitted a waste levy spend report for the last financial year?
-Levy Spend Guidelines: Section 6 Compliant HDC submitted a waste levy spend rep ort for the last financial year (FY19/20) as well as in 2018/19.
-HDC also included an
+Levy Spend Guidelines: Section 6 Compliant ort for the last financial year (FYI9/20) a as well as in 2018/19.
+HDC also included an initiative relate to the WIMMP.

 Best Practice Reference Assessment result 10.
 Does the waste levy spend report line up with financial records?
-Levy Spend Guidelines: Section 3 and 4 Compliant Expenditure detailed on the 2019/20 le discrepancies were found. avy spend report was able to be reconciled against HDC financial records and no
+Levy Spend Guidelines; Section 3 and 4 Compliant Expenditure detailed on the 2019/20 k discrepancies were found. evy spend report was able to be reconciled against HDC financial records and no